PrisDen/Trednece-engine/README.md

 - WebSocket streaming for live logs during execution with terminal status replay.
 - Stores graphs/runs in-memory only (no persistence layer yet).
 - Loop/branch conditions rely on sandboxed expressions; DSL alternative is future work.
-- Tool registry ships with placeholders; real workflows should register domain-specific callables on startup.
+- Tool registry includes built-in code review tools; additional domain-specific callables can be registered on startup.

 ## Branching & Looping At A Glance
 - **Branch edges** carry a `condition` block with either a callable name or sandboxed Python expression; first truthy edge is taken.